shakhkan707/Skin_cancer_detection/README.md

 m.summary()
 ```
-We adjusted the dimensions of all images to (224, 224, 3) to align with the input requirements of the InceptionV3 architecture.
+I adjusted the dimensions of all images to (224, 224, 3) to align with the input requirements of the InceptionV3 architecture.
 To leverage transfer learning, we utilized the TensorFlow Hub library to import and incorporate the InceptionV3 architecture, along with its pre-trained weights from ImageNet.
 By setting the 'trainable' parameter to False, we ensured that the pre-trained weights remain fixed during our training process.
 Additionally, we appended a final output layer comprising a single unit.
 This layer is designed to produce an output value ranging between 0 and 1.
 A value closer to 0 signifies a prediction of "benign," while a value closer to 1 indicates a prediction of "malignant."

 KerasLayer (Transfer Learning from InceptionV3):
 Description: This layer uses transfer learning from the InceptionV3 architecture via TensorFlow Hub.
 It takes the preprocessed input images of size (224, 224, 3) and extracts features from them.
 The output shape is (None, 2048), meaning that each input image is represented by a feature vector of length 2048.